9 Things to do this Winter in Flagstaff, Arizona

 7. Treat yourself to some hearty comfort fare

 After a long day of exciting, yet exhausting winter sports, you can really work up an appetite.
-While Flagstaff has many chains, the small city is also home to an impressive selection of local restaurants, with everything from casual American joints, to Southwestern Mexican fare, to trendy sushi places downtown.
+While Flagstaff has many chains, the small city is also home to an impressive selection of local restaurants, with everything from casual American joints, to Southwestern Mexican fare, to trendy sushi places.
 The city is becoming more well known for its’ diverse culinary offerings and the downtown is packed on any given night with both tourists and locals enjoying the local food scene.

 Salsa Brava, a tasty local Mexican restaurant known for its’ endless salsa bar and Brandy’s, a homestyle American diner, are both Rt 66 favorites which have been featured on Food Network’s Diners, Drive Ins, and Dives.
 For some hearty Italian fare after a long hike, check out Oregano’s (featuring big portions of hearty Chicago style Italian fare) or Delhi Palace, a wonderful Indian restaurant with the most delicious lunch buffet around.

 Winter is as good a time as any to enjoy one of Northern Arizona’s scenic drives.
 Grab a coffee (I recommend Late for the Train or White Dove), and plan for a cruise up Snowbowl Road or Oak Creek Canyon.
 Both of these drives are absolutely stunning, and if you have the time, you really should do both.
 While Snowbowl Road offers dramatic vistas of the pines, aspens, and snow capped mountains, Oak Creek Canyon features striking views of Sedona’s towering red rock formations, peaceful views of the perennial Oak Creek, as well as dramatic landscapes of the gorgeous ponderosa pine forests.